SkyCity Auckland: New convention centre

 In May 2013, the Government came to a deal with Skycity to build a new convention centre worth $402 million in exchange for gambling concessions.
 The concessions would allow Skycity to install an extra 230 poker machines, 40 gambling tables, as well as a further 12 gambling tables that could be substituted for automated table game player stations (but not poker machines).
 Skycity would also receive an extension to their casino licence, from its expiry in 2021 until 2048.
 In exchange, Skycity would be required to meet the full costs of the convention centre project.

 Describing the benefit for New Zealand, Economic Development Minister, Steven Joyce said the convention centre would add an estimated $90 million a year to the local economy, create 1,000 jobs during construction and 800 jobs once the centre is running.

 In 2015 it was announced that the anticipated cost of the convention centre had increased by $70–$130 million, to a total maximum of $530 million.
 Prime Minister John Key said he was considering making up the shortfall by giving Skycity public tax money to finish the project – as it would be an "eyesore" if the extra funding was not made available.
 Two days later on 12 February, following criticism in the media and in Parliament, the Prime Minister described the use of taxpayer funds as the "least preferred option".
 Subsequently, on 15 February, it was announced that instead of seeking funding from the government for project over-runs, Skycity would instead be allowed to build a convention centre which was slightly smaller, so that total costs would remain about $400 million.
 The other option was that Skycity could put in funds of its own to build a large convention centre.
 The Labour Party claimed the move was a win for those who were opposed to public money bailing out the deal.

+The convention centre was opened in February 2026.